Breeding puppies

 The main tests are:

-Hips and Elbows – hip and elbow displasia are still major problems in some breeds and all dogs and bitches of these breeds should be x-rayed.
+Hip and elbow dysplasia are still major problems in some breeds and all dogs and bitches of these breeds should be x-rayed and scored.
 The radiographs are sent to the British Veterinary Association for assessment by an independent panel of experts.
 Your dog will need sedation in order that the x-rays can be taken safely and be of good quality.
-Contact the surgery for further information.